jdonnerstag/pyfwf_db/README.rst

       )

       def _before_parse(self):
-          """Do some pre-process before the parsing."""
+          """Do some pre-processing before the parsing."""
           # Validate line size to avoid malformed lines
-          # an InvalidLineError will make this line to be skipped
+          # an InvalidLineError will make this line to be skipped.
-          # any other error will break the parsing
+          # Any other error will break the parsing
           if not len(self._unparsed_line) == 82:
               raise InvalidLineError()

-          # As I know that the first characters are reserved for location I will
+          # Since we know that the first characters are reserved for location, we
-          # pre-filter any person that are not from US even before parsing it
+          # pre-filter any person that is not from US even before parsing the line.
+          # Which is very efficient.
           if not self._unparsed_line.startswith("US"):
               raise InvalidLineError()

           # Then put everything uppercased
           self._parsable_line = self._unparsed_line.upper()

-          # Note that instead of changing self._unparsed_line I've set the new
+          # Note that instead of changing self._unparsed_line, self._parsable_line
-          # string to self._parsable_line.
-I don't want to loose the unparsed
+          # is update.
+Preferably the unparsed value should be read-only.
+This is
-          # value because it is useful for further debug
+          # useful e.g. for debugging.

-Then use it as you like
+Then use it as you like:

 .. code-block:: Python